RanchoTao/RanchoTao/README.md

 Thank you very much for your support!

--  I’m currently learning LLM
+-  I’m currently learning RL
 -  How to reach me: RanchoTao@gmail.com
 -  Ask me about anything [here](https://github.com/RanchoTao/RanchoTao/issues)